-- 1 Do not adjust the mirrors. - 1 Before driving, be sure to make an adjustment properly. - n When the mirror heaters are operating (if equipped)
+- 1 Do not adjust the mirrors.

+- 1 Before driving, be sure to make an adjustment of the driver and passenger side mirrors properly.

+- 1 Do not drive with the mirrors folded.

+n When the mirror heaters are operating (if equipped)